Exponential Smoothing: A Guide to Getting Started

 forecast for the next six months

-Based on the forecast given, we can then assume that over the next six months, there will be approximately 432 airline passengers.
+Based on the forecast, we can assume that over the next six months, there will be approximately 432 airline passengers.

 Wrapping up